serenae-fansubs/snapshot-override-report/README.md

 - `--proposal=<proposalId>` — Pass the proposal ID in directly instead of with interactive input
 - `--json` — Print the report in JSON format instead
+- `--skipprimarynames` — ENS primary names will not be retrieved (faster report)
 - `--debug` — Enable debug logging

 #### Report JSON format